wangfowen/owenwangdotcom/_posts/2015-02-01-how-to-make-friends.md

 If you've followed the 3 steps, you should have now made a new best friend.
 Congratulations!
 Joking aside, I do hope these steps help you to build more meaningful friendships.
-Let me know if the steps work or don't work for you, as well as if you think I'm missing something crucial in the process.
+Let me know if the steps work for you, or if you think there's more to the process than just this!